kostja/doc/doc/1.9/reference/reference_rock/vshard/index.rst

    to all ``storages`` to find out where the bucket is located.
 2. Once the bucket is located, the shard checks:

-   * whether the bucket is stored in the ``_bucket`` system space of the replica set
+   * whether the bucket is stored in the ``_bucket`` system space of the replica set;
-   * whether the bucket is ACTIVE or PINNED (for a read request, it can also be SENDING)
+   * whether the bucket is ACTIVE or PINNED (for a read request, it can also be SENDING).
 3. If all the checks succeed, the request is executed.
 Otherwise, it is terminated with the error: ``“wrong bucket”``.